MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/azure-storage.md

 ## Create a service hook subscription

-1. Open the admin page for the team project in Visual Studio Team Services.
+1. Open the admin page for the team project in VSTS.

 2. On the **Service Hooks** tab, run the subscription wizard.